soilspectroscopy/ossl-manual/docs/025-modeling.md

 ## OSSL global soil spectroscopy callibrarion models

-We have fit number of calibration models using MIR and VisNIR spectra and combination of additional covariates.
-For modeling we use the Ensemble Machine Learning framework as implemented in the R [mlr](https://mlr.mlr-org.com/) programming environment.
+We have fitted a number of calibration models using OSSL MIR and VisNIR spectra and combination of additional covariates, and which are now publicly available for use under the CC-BY license.
+For modeling we use the Ensemble Machine Learning framework as implemented in the R [mlr](https://mlr.mlr-org.com/) programming environment with the following parameters:

+1. Regression on first 60 Principal Component Analysis PC's of the raw spectra;
+2. Four base learners: Random Forest, Gradient Boosting, Cubist and Lasso and Elastic-Net Regularized GLM;
+3. Ensemble Machine Learning by [stacking / meta-learner](https://mlr.mlr-org.com/reference/makeStackedLearner.html) through 5-fold Cross-Validation;
+4. Blocking using 100×100-km spatial grid to avoid possible overfitting;
+5. [Feature selection](https://mlr.mlr-org.com/articles/tutorial/feature_selection.html) and model-parameter fine-tuning using random and sequential backward search;

 For more details on how were the models fitted refer to: <https://github.com/soilspectroscopy/ossl-models>.

 For standard global soil spectral calibration models we use various calibration frameworks including: